AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free - NewsBreak

 They are here to crush everything in their paths on the way to Dec.
 4 and the SEC championship game.

-No. 14 Michigan had never before won a game in which it was not favored under coach Jim Harbaugh.
+No. 14 Michigan had never before won a game in which they were not favored under coach Jim Harbaugh.

 The story here might be more about how the Badgers, one of the most consistent programs in the country in recent years, could be heading for one of their worst seasons in years.